-Revenue from smart systems construction service representing the design, construction and integration of home automation systems or radio frequency identification systems for customers is recognised over time using input method.
+Revenue from smart systems construction service representing the design, construction and integration of home automation systems or radio frequency identification systems for customers and recognised over time using input method.

-Revenue from service income arising from maintenance, installation and repairs services is recognised over time using output method.
+Revenue from service income arising from maintenance service is recognised over time using output method.